-Massive Deployment Of Muppets To Middle East
+$100 Million Prize Will Deploy Muppets To The Middle East

 The MacArthur Foundation will give $100 million to Elmo, Big Bird and their buddies to massively scale up early childhood development programs for Syrian refugees.